oaltun/with-tree-builder/README.md

         # Any python code...
         with node('child3'): pass
  ```
  Much easier to write and read.
 You can visualise the tree, just like Python code.
 Allows getting references to tree nodes.
 Allows arbitrary Python code to be written between node additions.
-And this is all Python, syntax checking, editor support, etc. are all already there.
+And this is all Python: syntax checking, editor support, etc. are all already there.

-Following is a full example of building a generic tree using with-tree-builder:
+Following is a full example of building a generic tree using with-tree-builder.
 ```python
 from withtreebuilder import WithTreeBuilder